 Some are also operating at reduced staffing as a result of needing to keep their groups smaller, some are also trying to keep the number of children in the facility smaller as a result of COVID so that they can do things like spacing, accommodate outdoor needs, that sort of thing.

-Also, I know some families are on those waitlists for daycares and often, don’t get a spot by the time they need childcare to start.
+Many families are also on those waitlists for daycares and often, don’t get a spot by the time they need childcare to start.
 If that’s looking like that’s the case, it might be a great time to switch toward considering nanny share care.

 A nanny share is when a nanny comes and provides care for two families.
 Usually, either one family will host entirely or they will split hosting duties.
 A nanny share is not a nanny bringing her own child along, that is not a nanny share, that is just a nanny bringing her own child along!